conekta/ct-woocommerce-plugin/readme.txt

 WooCommerce Payment Gateway for Conekta.io

-This bundles functionality to process credit cards and cash (OXXO) payments securely as well as send email notifications to your customers when they complete a successful purchase.
+This bundles functionality to process credit cards and cash payments securely as well as send email notifications to your customers when they complete a successful purchase.

 == Description ==